 The 1816 Treaty of St. Louis - Like many diagonal streets that interrupt the grid patterned streets of Chicago, Rogers Avenue comes from a past far earlier than the surveyors who laid out Chicago’s streets.
 An ancient Indian trail, the passageway we now know as Rogers Avenue holds a special historic significance.

 The line ran southwesterly to what is now Ottawa, Illinois.
-The boundary existed until the Treaty of Chicago in 1833, when Native American tribes were driven out of the area.
+The boundary existed until the Treaty of Chicago in 1833, when Indian tribes were driven out of the area.

 This treaty line exists now as Rogers Avenue, which runs from Eastlake Terrace to Ridge Boulevard, and then starts and stops a few times in the Chicago neighborhoods of Sauganash and Forest Glen.
 The same trail picks up again briefly as Forest Preserve Drive, just west of Narragansett Avenue and continues the path to Belmont Avenue between Highway 171 and River Road.
 Rogers Avenue is named in honor of the same man after whom the community of Rogers Park is named, Philip Rogers.